Exterior renovation in Oroville

 Oroville housing and architecture

-Oroville's stock blends historic downtown and older neighborhood homes, mid-century and later tracts, and rural foothill and lake-area parcels.
-The town homes modernize well with a clean, durable re-side; the foothill and lake-edge parcels warrant a fire-aware specification.
+Oroville's stock blends historic downtown and older neighborhood homes near the original town grid, mid-century and later valley tracts, and rural foothill and lake-area parcels with more custom and acreage homes.
+The downtown and older homes modernize well with a clean, durable re-side and period-appropriate profiles where the house calls for them.
+The tract homes take a straightforward factory-finished lap package, while the foothill and lake-edge homes warrant a more deliberate, fire-aware specification matched to their wildland setting.

 Oroville's valley-and-foothill climate